waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_5.md

 ```

 ...would be unnecessary.
 When using other ORMs, double check if creating a unique index implies a model-level validation.

+Adding a unique constraint to a column through DataMapper may require an `auto_migrate!` instead of an `auto_upgrade!`

 [ [Next Stage](bookmark_manager_stage_6.md) ]